ftaruc/ftaruc.github.io/_posts/2021-04-08-scraping-grailed.markdown

 numPics = len(bs.find_all("img", class_="PhotoGallery--Thumbnail"))
 ```

-<u>Step 5:</u>  Then, we merge both dataframes using `Link` as the joining variables.
+<u>Step 5:</u>  Then, we merge both dataframes using variable `Link` as the common key.

 <u>Step 6:</u>  If including both sold or unsold items, merge both append dataframes together, and if necessary export the data to a .csv file so the user can use for future analysis.

-Here is a .gif that shows the process in action:
+Here are .gif's that shows the process in action:

 <center><img src="https://ferdie.org/images/terminal1.jpg" alt="terminal" style="zoom: 80%;" /></center>